Paskilan/Main-tw/frontend/CONTRIBUTION.md

 2. **Example Workflow:**
    - Create a feature branch:
      `git checkout -b Feature/Navbar`
+   - Check on `test` branch whether new changes to commit to stay updated before pushing the Feature `git pull origin test`
    - After making changes and committing them, push to the remote repository:
      `git push origin Feature/Navbar`
    - Once approved, merge the feature branch into the `test` branch.